Oichkatzelesfrettschen/v7unix/README.md

 ```

 For 32-bit or 16-bit targets you may need to select an alternate
 compiler.
-The `Makefile` honours the `CC` environment variable, while
-the CMake build uses `CMAKE_C_COMPILER`.
-A typical 32‑bit build
+The CMake build uses `CMAKE_C_COMPILER`.
+A typical 32‑bit
-might look like:
+build might look like:

 ```sh
 CC=i686-elf-gcc cmake -G Ninja -B build \